wp-plugins/sell-downloads/readme.txt

 = Q: Why the sales button doesn't  appear? =

-A: First, go to the settings page of Sell Downloads and be sure the PayPal checkbox is checked, and has defined the seller's email.
+A: First, go to the settings page of commerce and be sure the PayPal checkbox is checked, and has defined the seller's email.
 Second, be sure the product has a price defined and a file for sell associated.

 = Q: How the discounts are treated by the store? =